 Since you can install your tile countertop by yourself, you save on labor charges.

 One disadvantage of tile counters is the grout seams.
 Seams attract food and other gunk, and they are difficult to clean.
 Not only that, but the grout needs periodic sealing to repel moisture.

 With solid, stately, and modern looks, concrete countertops are more expensive than you might expect. plus maintenance is difficult.

 The newest entrant in the kitchen counter game, concrete is truly a custom surface.
 It can be tinted to any color your heart desires, and there is a host of texture options.

+Stainless has come out of professional kitchens and into the home.
 Sixteen-gauge stainless steel is used in home kitchens, whereas the thicker fourteen- and twelve-gauge steel is found in restaurant kitchens.

-It will stain and corrode and it does require a significant amount care and maintenance.
+Despite its high price, stainless steel is not as stainless and durable as it seems.
+It will stain and corrode (though not rust) and it does require significant amount care and maintenance.